Improved Approximation Bounds for Moore-Penrose Inverses of Banded Matrices with Applications to Continuous-Time Linear Quadratic Control: Introduction

 \paragraph{Contributions} This paper has three main contributions.
 First, we generalize the concept of the bandedness to arbitrary metric spaces, allowing for more versatile applications of our main approximation result.
 Second, we provide an improved approximation bound for the Moore-Penrose inverse of banded matrices, which improves the results of \cite{shin2022exponential,demko1984decay}.
 The tighter bound allows analyzing the discretization of infinite-dimensional linear systems.
 For the third contribution, we apply our result to analyze the perturbation bound of continuous-time linear-quadratic optimal control problems, arguably one of the most studied linear system problems.
 We show that the solution mappings of this problem exhibit uniform exponential decay.
 This result establishes the connection between the exponential decay in discrete spaces with the counterparts in continuous-domain analysis \cite{grune2020exponential,gottlichPerturbationsPDEconstrainedOptimal2024}

 \paragraph{Organization}

 The remainder of the paper is organized as follows.
 In \Cref{sec:main}, we present our main results, namely the exponential bound for the banded approximations.
-In \Cref{sec:kkt}, we demonstrate that the saddle point systems, derived from optimization problems, have a uniformly bounded singular values when satisfying standard regularity conditions, such as linear independence constraint qualifications and second-order sufficiency conditions in a uniform sense.
-Lastly, in \Cref{sec:control}, we apply our results to analyze the optimal control problems.
-Finally, \Cref{sec:concl} presents the conclusions and future outlook.
-Numerical verification of the main results are provided in \Cref{apx:num}.
-Proofs that are not critical for understanding the main point of the paper are separately provided in \Cref{apx:proofs}.
+In \Cref{sec:kkt}, we demonstrate that the saddle point systems, derived from optimization problems, have bounded singular values when satisfying standard regularity conditions, such as linear independence constraint qualifications, second-order sufficiency conditions. \WT{In \Cref{sec:control}, we apply our results to analyze the optimal control problems.
+Numerical verification of the main results are provided in \Cref{sec:num}.} Finally, \Cref{sec:concl} presents the conclusions and future outlook.